CityChainFoundation/documentation/WHITEPAPER.md

     * Perform payments with on-the-fly currency conversion.
 - Full overview through a hub of investements, manage assets (digital and physical).
 - Manage certifications, uploading third party certificates and signing them for digital verification.
-- Property registery with insight into owned land.
+- Property registry with insight into owned land.
 - ... and a lot more, please refer to the [website](https://city-chain.org/) for more details.

 # Consensus Algorithm (PoS)